Being successful at Bray: developing an idea into a product

 - Collect information/Research everything about the problem and more

 - Gather a list of design requirements (examples include: function, weight, and size)

 - Work on a process of elimination once you have a few ideas drawn out.
 Find flaws in designs that may prevent the goal from being met.

-Bray offers lots of materials and methods for making prototypes.
+- Bray offers lots of materials and methods for making prototypes.
 If you need help, please visit the Shop or contact a staff member.

 People at Bray

-- Have you passed the safety quiz?
+- Complete the safety quiz